When job seekers start looking for work, the first thing they think to do is write a resume.

 Of course, there is a time and a place for these services:

 - If you are short on time.
-Like you need to send a resume in the next hour to get a job.
+You need to send a resume in the next hour to get a job.

 - If you are frustrated by the process and tired of trying to work it out when you haven’t had success.